Without a living will, you risk:

 This could be assisted breathing or a feeding tube.

-If there is no Georgia living will, medical decisions are made by the:
+If there is no last will and testament, medical decisions are made by the:

 If it’s an emergency situation, or no family is present, the doctors will make the decisions.